MoonlightCapital/MoonlightBot-docs/management-commands/create-muterole.md

 ## Troubleshooting

-To troubleshoot why a muted member was able to send a message in an unintended channel, check the following:
+To troubleshoot why a muted member was able to send a message in an unintended channel despite having the role set up, check the following:

 * Does the muted role have the `Send messages` permission?
   * Check in Server Settings > Roles > [Your Mute Role] > Permissions; If so, disable it.